-The following tables set forth compensation information for our NEOs for services rendered in all capacities to Winnebago Industries and its subsidiaries in Fiscal Years 2014, 2013, and 2012, except that Mr. Degnan's 2012 compensation information is not included as he was not among the NEOs included in the Summary Compensation Table of our proxy statements for those years.
-Refer to the "Compensation Discussion and Analysis" above for an explanation of the elements used in setting the compensation for our NEOs and for information relating to executive management changes relating to certain of the NEOs during Fiscal 2014.
-None of the NEOs received above market non-qualified deferred compensation earnings (as defined by the SEC) in Fiscal 2012 through 2014.
+The following tables set forth compensation information for our NEOs for services rendered in all capacities to Winnebago Industries and its subsidiaries in Fiscal Years 2015, 2014, and 2013, except that Mr. Folkers' and Mr. Krieger's 2013 and 2014 compensation information is not included as they were not among the NEOs included in the Summary Compensation Table of our proxy statements for those years.
+Refer to the "Compensation Discussion and Analysis" above for an explanation of the elements used in setting the compensation for our NEOs and for information relating to executive management changes relating to certain of the NEOs during Fiscal 2015.
+None of the NEOs received above market non-qualified deferred compensation earnings (as defined by the SEC) in Fiscal 2013 through 2015.